Mekosuchinae: Terrestriality

 Although most mekosuchines exhibit hallmark traits of being semi-aquatic animals, possessing flattened skulls with nares and eyes directed more upward, there are some genera which might suggest that a more land-based lifestyle arose in some branches of the family.

 Though still semi-aquatic, Kambara might have been better adapted at performing the high walk, shown here on an American Alligator.

 The earliest hints at these derived terrestrial mekosuchines can actually be found in the oldest known member of the family: Kambara.
 Despite being widely recognized as semi-aquatic with a classically crocodilian head suited for such life, Kambara also featured certain peculiar adaptations to its limbs that could have facilitated much easier travel across land relative to modern crocodiles.
 Study of the humerus has shown that the upper forelimbs could have been swung with much greater force and would have provided greater stability when walking, helping the animal keep its torso off the ground while performing the so-called high walk.
 At the same time, these adaptations would have positively affected both stride length and walking speed as well.
 The range of motion of the forelimbs was likewise greater than what is seen in the true crocodiles that inhabit Australia today.

-A later study focused on mekosuchines in general; examining material assigned to Kambara, Baru, the "Floraville Taxon" and what might have either been a juvenile Baru or Mekosuchus; suggests that the group as a whole had collumnar humeri than modern crocodylids with an elliptical rather than rounded cross-section.
+A later study focused on mekosuchines in general; examining material assigned to Kambara, Baru, the "Floraville Taxon" and what might have either been a juvenile Baru or Mekosuchus; suggests that the group as a whole had columnar humeri than modern crocodylids with an elliptical rather than rounded cross-section.
 These factors significantly affect the stress the bones are put under when the animals lift their bodies of the ground, either for a sprawling gait or for the highwalk.
 The study suggests that the curved humeri of modern crocs serve to provide a more constant core of neutral stress regardless of what gait is assumed by them and provide greater safety when sprawling.
 Mekosuchines meanwhile appear to have had a lower baseline stress that does not spike as much when switching from one gait to the other, effectively making the highwalk much more viable.
 The anatomy also seems to support the idea that mekosuchines would have been able to perform the highwalk even after reaching a certain size, while many modern crocodiles cease to move this way after growing too large.